 If you want your visit to Rome to be perfect, one thing you should know before you travel is that organizing your visit to the Vatican requires a bit of advance notice.
 If you want to be more flexible and get there the day you feel like it, you run the risk of encountering long queues under the sun that will make you enter the Vatican already tired.
 To avoid this, it is best to buy your tickets to the Vatican online and with enough time in advance.
 Here is what you should take into account:## Get skip the line tickets to the Vatican

-Even though you like to be spontaneous and have the most flexibility during your travels, the best thing to do when visiting the Vatican is to buy your Vatican tickets as early as possible.
+Despite the fact that you like to be spontaneous and have the most flexibility during your trips, the best thing to do when visiting the Vatican is to buy your Vatican tickets as early as possible.